George Leonidas Leslie: Failed robbery of the Dexter National Bank

 On the night of February 23, the gang met up in the alley behind the bank, and went to the side door.
 Leslie had given them disguises from the Grand Opera House, and shielded them from the street using a black theatrical screen, preventing a police patrolman who walked by from spotting them.
 In order to prevent the officer from coming back and noticing them, Porter left the alley and leaned on the front door, to suggest he was waiting for someone to open it.
 The group knocked on the side door several times, and Barron did not respond, so Leary busted it open.
 The gang (except Porter) went inside, and learned Barron had no intention of helping them now.
 He told Leslie he wanted to back out, but Leslie told him it was too late to do so.
 Leslie asked Barron for the key to the safe, and Barron refused to give it to him.
 Leslie then asked Barron to open the door to let Porter in, which Barron again refused; Draper and Leary then marched towards him, and Leslie unsuccessfully tried to stop them.
 Leary threatened to beat Barron until he gave the vault keys' location, and Draper pistol-whipped him with a revolver.
 Barron confessed the vault was on a timer, and could not be opened until the morning.
 Draper and Leary cuffed his hands behind his back, gagged him, and wedged him between the vault's inner and outer doors.
 Leslie again unsuccessfully tried to stop them.
 They closed the doors on Barron, then stole $500 from his pocketbook and $100 from a cash drawer.
 The gang left, and ran over to Irving's sleigh; Porter followed.
-Leslie was concerned about the use of violence and its potential affects, but Draper and Leary did not care.
+Leslie was concerned about the use of violence and its potential effects, but Draper and Leary did not care.

 Eventually, authorities found Barron wedged between the vault doors, and Barron died an hour after they found him.
 Leslie found this out by reading the next day's newspaper.
 The newspaper reported that Barron had been killed after he would not give up the bank combination, and that Pinkerton agents had been contacted to find those responsible.
 Leslie was concerned, so he laid low in Philadelphia for a few weeks, and told Molly to leave their home in New York and return to Philadelphia.
 He also got a gun, which was the first time he'd carried a gun during his entire criminal career.